xiaohan2012/graph-event-detection/README.md

 	  - http://link.springer.com/chapter/10.1007/978-3-540-24854-5_125
 	- Net worth
 	  - [One paer on net worth maximization formulation](http://link.springer.com/article/10.1007/s10107-005-0660-x#page-1)

+The bigger picture, is the meta-graph framework reasonable

 - **Graph partitioning**: what we have done is roughtly graph partitioning(however we throw out some nodes), can we apply off-the-shell graph parititioning algogirthm?
   - Need an algorithm working with directed graph with edge cost
   - In this case, the event/partition can be a DAG